 Submissions should generally be under 15,000 words (inclusive of footnotes).
 Submissions must be in word or word compatible formats and contain a 250 word or less abstract and a list of 5-10 keywords.

 Articles are accepted on a rolling basis.
 However, the journal aims at a publication date in the fall therefore authors expected to be published at such a time must submit their articles in early spring.

 Authors interested in submitting their work for publication in the Manitoba Law Journal are encouraged to contact the editors through the contact section on this website.

 The referencing style of MLJ publications conform to the Canadian Guide to Uniform Legal Citation 9th edition (McGill Guide).
 Authors that do not adhere to the rules set out in the McGill Guide may be asked to re-format their manuscript.
 Improper citations may significantly delay publication.
-The McGill Guide can be purchased at this link.

 Some tools are available that help automate the citation process.
 Legal Citations Assistant (a free Google Doc Add-on) is specifically designed to enable semi-automated citations of legal references in conformity with the McGill Guide.
-Microsoft Word users could try Zotero to help automate with this process.
+Microsoft Word users could try Zotero to help automate this process.